alekseiblinov/QuizNetCore/WebApp/readme_en.txt

 ○ The number of possible answers to each question is fixed and is equal to four.
 ○ The Administrator does not have the ability to view a list of all tests and select one of them to view the results page.
 The results page can be opened by knowing the test ID using the URL ~/resultsoverviewpage/<test_id>.
 ○ The absence of the essence of the Quiz.
 There is no such table in the database, while the UserQuestionProgress test results table has a QuizId field.
 Such an entity could be useful for storing additional information about each test and for optimizing the database structure, for example, moving the UserId and LastAnswered fields from the UserQuestionProgress table to the Quiz table.
-○ Suboptimal queries.
+○ Suboptimal SQL queries.
 More data is often selected from database tables than is actually needed.
   Example:
   // Getting a list of all the answers to the questions.
   WebApiCallResult<IEnumerable<UserQuestionProgressModel>> webApiCallResultAnswers = UserQuestionProgressesDataServiceInstance.GetAllObjectsAsync(currentUserName).Result;

+	Publication.
+This project is published on GitHub https://github.com/alekseiblinov/QuizNetCore/.